-How To Control Nutsedge In Your Lawn: Nutsedge Weed Killer
+How To Control Nutsedge in Your Lawn: Nutsedge Weed Killer

 Rid Your Lawn of this Invasive Weed

-How To Kill Nutsedge: I like a green lawn, but I'm not a fanatic about it and when it comes to lawn care, I have a high tolerance for clover and other weeds mixing in with the turf grass.
+How To Kill Nutsedge: I like a green lawn but I'm not a fanatic about it and when it comes to lawn care, I have a high tolerance for clover and other weeds mixing in with the turf grass.
 Diversity makes for a healthier lawn that is more drought tolerant and pest resistant, and it is less expensive than maintaining a cultured lawn of purebred bluegrass.
-And as long as the lawn is green and the grass looks pretty good when it's all cut to the same height, then I'm happy.
+As long as the lawn is green and the grass looks pretty good when it's all cut to the same height, then I'm happy.

 What is Nutsedge?

 Nutsedge is perennial grass-like plant that spreads by seed or through underground rhizomes and tubers.
 Its three-side stalk easily identifies nutsedge as a member of the sedge family.
 Pluck a stalk from the ground and gently roll it between your thumb and forefinger.
 If the plant is a nutsedge, you will feel the triangular shape of the stalk.

 Once it becomes established in a lawn, nutsedge spreads quickly and aggressively during the warm summer months.
 It is very difficult to control.
 Within a few days of mowing the lawn, the bright yellow-green nutsedge leaves grow taller than the rest of the grasses.
 As the cold weather approaches, leaf growth slows and the nutsedge seems to recede and disappear among the blades of turf grass.
 But it is still there, laying dormant for the winter and getting ready to burst forth in greater numbers in the following spring.